 The Warren County Regional Planning Commission is the clearinghouse for all OPWC funded projects.
 The Executive Committee approves a three-year plan each year and recommends projects for funding each August.
-In 2011, the projects listed below received funding through the local district office:
+This year the board voted to approve a two-year plan.
+In 2012, the projects listed below received funding through the local district office: